Nolanlemahn/ProjectExist/README.md

 =============

 ### DEVEOPMENT STATUS
-Development has been put on indefinite hold due to...
-Ah...
-Unfortunate circumstances.
-While there are current goals, it is unlikely that they will be finished in a timely manner.
+Development fully resumed in February 2018.
 The roadmap is, in general:
 - Polish the GUI
 - Reduce the amount hard-coded GUI offsets
 - Re-polish the Combat/Player system
-- Write more (surprise)
+- Write more (surprise!)
 - Redesign the personalities of the characters
 - Improve support for Linux